 While the participant played the video game, materials were prepared for subsequent provocation and measurement of aggression.
 An insulting essay evaluation form was placed in the participant’s envelope; on it, the partner had rated all dimensions as between -8 and -10 in quality, and commented “This is the stupidest thing I’ve ever read.”
 To prepare the coldpressor task, a dozen ice cubes were added to the coldpressor pitcher 5 minutes before the end of the game session.

-When the game session ended, the research assistant brought the coldpressor pitcher and a towel into the room.
-A key was pressed on the keyboard to print the game variables, which the assistant then logged.
-The game was then quit by pressing Alt+F4.
+When the game session ended, the research assistant brought the coldpressor pitcher and a towel into the room and pressed a key to print the game variables, which the assistant then logged.
+The assistant then quit the game by pressing Alt+F4.
 The RA then navigated to a folder containing an E-Prime task in preparation for the purported second portion of the experiment.

 At this point, the participant was told that the next portion of the experiment involves performing a computer task while distracted by cold-water exposure.
 The participant was asked to sample the coldpressor by placing his fist in it for five seconds.
 The participant was then asked if he would be okay with the coldpressor.
 No participants indicated unwillingness to participate in the coldpressor task.